mikechamberlain/coding-standards/README.md

   1. Multiple implementations exist in application code.
   2. The service needs to be mocked for testability.
 - A service only needs to be mocked if it is _impure_, ie:
-  - it has a side effect such as making an external call (eg. http)
+  - it has a side effect such as making an external call (eg. reading from disk, making an HTTP call)
   - it is non-deterministic - that is, it may yield different outputs when called multiple times with the same inputs (eg. `DateTime.Now`).
 - An impure service is a good candidate for dependency injection.
 This promotes testability and keeps components loosely coupled.
-- A pure service doesn't need to be injected.
+- A pure service doesn't need to be mocked, swapped out, or injected.
 Prefer instead to create and access it as a static method.
 - Keep each component's dependency count to a reasonable level.
   - Declaring only impure services as dependencies helps this.
   - If a component's dependency count is getting out of control, consider refactoring the component into more narrowly focused responsibilities.

-Example: say we have a model that needs to be mapped to a view model:
+Example.
+Say we have a model that needs to be mapped to a view model:

 ```c#
 public class MyModel